Fall Activities for Kids: Free Fall Bucket List Printable

 Cooking and baking are great fall activities for kids.
 Include your kids in the planning and prepping!

-Plan some good noshes.
+- Plan some good noshes.
 Fall features some of the best comfort foods around: macaroni and cheese, soups, stews, chilis, hot cocoa, and flavored coffees.
 There’s no end to the good eats to be had, so work them into your meal plans.
+Check out these Easy Weeknight Crockpot Meals.

-Explore the beautiful world of pie.
-Apple and pumpkin are just perfect for the season.
+- Explore the beautiful world of pie.
+Apple and pumpkin are just perfect for the season, but so is a Chicken Pot Pie for dinner.

-Invest in a good soup cookbook and make it a family affair to work your way through the book.
+- Put on the soup pot!
+Invest in a good soup cookbook or even Souptember and make it a family affair to work your way through the book.
 Older kids may even want to take turns or offer input, so make sure to include them.
 Add special touches like cornbread or popovers.

 Capture the memories.